sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/02-related-resource.markdown

 -   `embeddedWebPages`: Site pages.

 Also note that the `publicURL` attribute is a URL.
-However, this is the URL to access the site in a browser---it's not an API endpoint.
+However, this is the URL to access the Site in a browser---it's not an API endpoint.
 So how can you identify which URLs are API endpoints for resources?
 This is an excellent question!
-The hypermedia format typically has a way to identify resources.
+Most hypermedia formats have a way to identify resources.
 This example uses [the JSON-LD format](https://json-ld.org/), which identifies related resources via the `@context` attribute.
 Note that the `@context` attribute in the above response lists the attributes that contain the resource URLs.
 Other formats may use a unique attribute (e.g., `_links`) to separate related resource URLs from other URLs.

 Alternatively, you can identify related resources by consulting the schema